HIV & STI

-We offer general primary care with a specialization in comprehensive HIV/STI prevention and treatment, including PrEP, PEP, Antiretroviral Treatment, and Gender Affirming Care.
-We also provide linkage to dental, behavioral health treatment and other support services.
+Our primary care services are specialized in comprehensive HIV/STI prevention and treatment, which includes offering PrEP, PEP, Antiretroviral Treatment, and Gender Affirming Care.
+Our team also provides linkage to dental, behavioral health treatment, and other support services.

-PAF’s one-stop medical home model relies on the delivery of compassionate, enthusiastic healthcare exceeding patient expectations every time, regardless of sexual orientation, cultural, financial or social status.
+At PAF, we pride ourselves on our one-stop medical home model, where we deliver compassionate and enthusiastic healthcare that exceeds patient expectations every time.
+We welcome patients regardless of sexual orientation, cultural, financial, or social status.

 Questions?
 Our care coordinators are ready to take your call, Monday-Friday from 8:00 AM to 5:00 PM EST.

 Sexually Transmitted Disease Prevention and Treatment

 Sexually Transmitted Disease Prevention and Treatment When it comes to sexual health and well-being, there are an array of illnesses that can be uncomfortable or even life-threatening.
 It is important to arm yourself with the knowledge necessary to protect yourself from these illnesses.

 The only way to know for sure if you have HIV/STI is to get tested.
 If you’re sexually active, you and your partners should get tested for STI (including HIV if you’re HIV-negative) regularly, even if you don’t have symptoms.
 If you have another STI, you’re more likely to get or transmit HIV to others.
 Some of the most common STI include gonorrhea, chlamydia, syphilis, trichomoniasis, human papillomavirus (HPV), genital herpes, and hepatitis.